-Redundancy is a sensitive topic and needs to be handled with care and compliance which is where our Employment Law Consultants can be of help.
+Redundancy is a sensitive topic and needs to be handled with care and compliance which is why it's often necessary to seek the help and support of a professional third party such as our Employment Law Consultants.

 - The actual or intended closure of the whole business;